 We are aware that many students may not seek academic careers but will pursue employment in the private sector.
-To that end, we are following the Twin Cairns Skills Log MatrixTM (https://twincairns.com/skills-log-matrix/) and will provide training for the following skills:
+To that end, we are following the example set by Twin Cairns with their Skills Log MatrixTM (https://twincairns.com/skills-log-matrix/).
+Students will be trained in the following skills: